turbot/steampipe-mod-oci-insights/dashboards/objectstorage/docs/objectstorage_bucket_dashboard.md

 This dashboard answers the following questions:

 - How many buckets are in each tenancy, compartment, and region?
-- How many buckets with versioning disabled?
+- How many buckets are publicly accessible?
-- How many buckets have public and read-only access?
+- How many buckets have versioning disabled?
-- How many buckets are archived?
+- How many buckets only provide read-only access?